Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Weapon Training**

-    You gain proficiency with two martial weapon of your choice that lacks the heavy, reach and, two-handed properties.
+    You gain Proficiency with two martial weapon of your choice that lacks the heavy, reach and, two-handed properties.

 - **1st-Level Spell**